D-Cassidy/screeps/README.md

 Screeps is an MMO sandbox game for programmers where each player manages their own screeps colony through JavaScript code a single persistent world shared by all the players.

-If you are familiar with gaming it is like an RTS game but due to your code running even while you aren't actively watching your screeps they can react to events without your presence.
+If you are familiar with gaming it's like an RTS game but due to the server persisting even while you don't have the client open they can react to events in the game world based on what your code instructs them to do.

 ### Installation